 - The applicant will locate all existing services in the work vicinity prior to commencement of works and comply with the requirements of Ergon, Telstra and Council for work adjacent to lines/cables/services and service pits.

 - The applicant will check with “Dial Before You Dig” (www.1100.com.au or telephone: 1100) and obtain the accurate location of services.
 Subject to the proximity of the services, service providers may require representatives on site, prior to the commencement of excavation.
 The permit does not constitute permission to connect to Council’s pits and underground services.
-The applicant must obtain written permission from Council prior to the connection to Council’s pits or other underground drainage system.
+The applicant must obtain written permission from Council prior to the connection to Council’s pits or other underground drainage systems.

 - The applicant will be liable for all damage to existing services.